 Fourth Graders “travel” the State of Israel.
 This experiential social studies unit introduces them to the uniqueness of our relationship with Israel — its geography, people, culture, language and history — and encourages them to develop their own personal relationship with Israel.
 In addition, our classes virtually meet a 4th or 5th grade class in Israel.
 The special connection that all Jews around the world feel to Israel gives us an opportunity to be turned into a "live" connection.
 Students communicate with each other during the year, sharing things about themselves, their Jewish community, city and country and participate in two video conferences, the most awaited program of the year.

 We know how busy middle school can be.
-Therefore, our Sixth Grade program will be scheduled once per week on Sundays from 9:30 am to 12:30 pm.
+Therefore, our Sixth Grade program is scheduled once per week on Sundays from 9:30 am to 12:30 pm or Fridays from 4:15 to 7:30 pm.
+The Friday track includes mandatory attendance at Shabbat services.
+Please note that the Friday track only is available to students with intermediate or advanced Hebrew.

 The Sixth Grade program includes the following:

-• The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a b’nai mitzvah, thus preparing your children for b’nai mitzvah mentoring, the private lessons in which the children learn their particular Torah and Haftarah portions.
+• The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a B’nai Mitzvah.

 • The Modern Hebrew component focuses on verbal skills and comprehension and learning through games, drama and technology.